SwiftERM Hyper-personalisation for ecommerce email marketing

 These features offer users more advanced functions, and may not be found in every MA platform.

-• Dynamic Personalisation: Personalisation of marketing emails has come a long way since we first started making different lists for different types of customers.
-Using dynamic personalisation, marketing automation tools can pull pretty much any type of customer information from your CRM or contact list to build a tailored email.
+• Hyper-Personalisation: marketing emails have come a long way since we first started making different lists for different types of customers.
+Using AI, machine learning hyper-personalisation, marketing, and fully autonomous tools can pull pretty much any type of customer information from your website as first-party data, to build a tailored email.

 Teams often use split testing to find the best subject line, content, design, send time, or to test pretty much any element of the email you can change.
 It must occur to the most ardent marketer that there comes a point when every permutation of their results in a finite solution.